libMobility: A Python library for hydrodynamics at the Smoluchowski level: The libMobility library

 \paragraph{SelfMobility} The \texttt{SelfMobility} module neglects inter–particle hydrodynamic interactions and applies the Stokes drag tensor \(\grandm= (6\pi\eta a)^{-1}\vec{I}\) independently to every particle.
 Because no long‑range flow needs to be resolved, the method operates in \(O(N)\) time and memory and is useful for verification tests or for dilute suspensions where hydrodynamic coupling is negligible.
 Only fully \emph{open} boundaries are accepted in all three directions.
 Importantly, this solver provides a simple template for how a new solver could be added to \libM.

-\paragraph{Positively Split Ewald (PSE).} For triply–periodic domains, the preferred work‑horse is the GPU implementation of the Positively Split Ewald algorithm of Fiore et al.\cite{SpectralRPY} \PSE solves the Stokes equations through a real/reciprocal–space decomposition of the Green's function and samples the Gaussian fluctuations directly in Fourier space.
+\paragraph{Positively Split Ewald (PSE).} For triply–periodic domains, the preferred work‑horse is the GPU implementation of the Positively Split Ewald algorithm of Fiore \textit{et al.}\cite{SpectralRPY} \PSE solves the Stokes equations through a real/reciprocal–space decomposition of the Green's function and samples the Gaussian fluctuations directly in Fourier space.
 The real part of the decomposition is evaluated in a purely Lagrangian manner (using only the neighborhoods of each particle), while the reciprocal space is computed by translating the particles into a grid (Eulerian description).
 Thus, PSE is a hybrid Eulerian-Lagrangian method.

 In practice, the solver scales nearly linearly with system size (and exactly linear with the number of particles) and yields the thermal noise at the cost of one forward and one inverse FFT.
 All three directions \emph{must} be declared \texttt{periodic}.
 This solver also exposes a non-Ewald-split version of the solver, which is functionally equivalent to the fluctuating Force Coupling Method by Keaveny\cite{ForceCoupling_Fluctuations}.
+In the current version of \libM, the \PSE solver can only be used with forces.

 \paragraph{RPY kernels (NBody)} The \NBody solver is a Greens function-based solver, providing a brute‑force \(O(N^{2})\) evaluation of pairwise RPY mobilities.
 This solver excels at small systems (less than 50K particles) or when the spatial extent of the domain is too large to be simulated quickly using a grid-based method.
 The transverse directions \(x\) and \(y\) are restricted to \texttt{open}.
 The \(z\) direction can be chosen as \texttt{open} (free-space RPY) or \texttt{single\_wall}, in which case the Swan-Brady kernel \cite{StokesianDynamics_Wall} is used.
 Notably, the Swan-Brady kernel does not produce a symmetric positive definite (SPD) mobility matrix when particles overlap the wall.
-To address this, we have included the damping matrix approach in Appendex A from the authors of \cite{MagneticRollers} that ensures the mobility of a particle smoothly goes to zero as a particle approaches the wall in a way that maintains the SPD property of the mobility matrix.
+To address this, we have included the damping matrix approach in Appendix A from the authors of \cite{MagneticRollers} that ensures the mobility of a particle smoothly goes to zero as a particle approaches the wall in a way that maintains the SPD property of the mobility matrix.